Helping millions of people navigate the world of technology.

 Response time off in Game menu

 Next, set Off for all other options in the right pane.
-Then, restart your computer and check if the issue persists.
+Restart your PC and check if the issue persists.

-The best way to update the graphics driver is to visit your graphics card manufacturer’s website (NVIDIA, AMD, or Intel) and download the latest update.
-Alternatively, you can use the Device Manager to update the graphics driver.
-Here’s how to do that on Windows:
+The best way to update the graphics driver is to download it from the graphics card manufacturer’s website (NVIDIAAMD, or Intel) and install it.

 5. Disable Full Screen Optimization

-Full-screen optimization is a Windows feature that automatically adjusts application display settings for best performance and stability.
-Usually, it works fine with most programs; for others, it might cause issues like input lag or a black screen.
+Full-screen optimization is a Windows feature that automatically adjusts application display settings for optimal performance and stability.
+It usually works fine with most programs, but it might cause issues like input lag or a black screen for others.

 Step 1: Right-click on the problematic application and choose Properties from the context menu.